ZwickyTransientFacility/alertbase/docs/index.rst

 Welcome to alertbase's documentation!
 =====================================

 This is an experiment in archiving and indexing alert data from the Zwicky Transient Facility.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   api

 Indices and tables
 ==================

 * :ref:`genindex`
-* :ref:`modindex`
 * :ref:`search`